mathesar-foundation/mathesar-website/about.md

 Mathesar is a project of the Center for Complex Interventions, a nonprofit that helps communities translate science into action.

-We’re currently funded through the generous support of Reid Hoffman and the Center for Radical Transformation at the Chiba Institute of Technology.
+We’re currently funded through the generous support of **Reid Hoffman** and the **Center for Radical Transformation at the Chiba Institute of Technology**.

 ### Here’s the team behind Mathesar

-+ Our favorite database hobby projects!
+\+ Our favorite database hobby projects!

 {% include team-grid.html %}